 Crossing The Line brought together 3 of Europe’s leading theatre companies who make professional touring theatre with learning disabled artists.
 My chapter in Diversity, Inclusion, and Representation in Contemporary Dramaturgy: Case Studies from the Field.
 Ed.
 Philippa Kelly, Routledge, (April 2020) investigates this initial 27 month collaboration, (2014-17) which incorporated residency exchanges, the making of new stage productions, wider industry engagement and a culminating 3-day Festival in Roubaix, France.
 Operating as Project Dramaturg, I argue that learning disabled theatre is not simply a subset of theatre made by physically or sensorily disabled people, but rather calls for different approaches; which could productively include the intercultural.

 The Fence network remains a continuing source of live practical enquiry as to how playwriting landscapes are constructed, curated and navigated in different countries.
+In Autumn 2023 it celebrates 20 years of network activity at the 30th meeting in Kranj, Slovenia.

 Further profile content